Manu

 Overview

-the LED.[1]
-It can magnify up to 2000 times and weighs 8 grams.
+powers the LED.[1]
+It can magnify up to 2000 times and weighs 8

-The magnification power is enough to enable the spotting of
+grams.
+The magnification power is enough to enable the spotting

-organisms such as Leishmania donovani and Escherichia coli, as
+of organisms such as Leishmania donovani and Escherichia coli,

-well as malarial parasites.[2]
-A Foldscope can be printed on a
+as well as malarial parasites.[2]
+A Foldscope can be printed on

-the first to see single-celled organisms using such a lens held in
+who was the first to see single-celled organisms using such a

 The Foldscope was developed by a team led by Manu Prakash, an